nirajand/git-workshop/Git.md

 **Viewing the Commit History**

-After you have created several commits, or if you have cloned a repository with an existing commit history, you’ll probably want to look back to see what has happened.
+After you have created several commits, or if you have cloned a rgit epository with an existing commit history, you’ll probably want to look back to see what has happened.
 The most basic and powerful tool to do this is the `git log` command.

 ```
 git log